sitepilot/autopilot-ansible/README.md

 If your preferred provider is not baked into Autopilot, you can always use the Custom VPS option.
 There are a few requirements to ensure that this works successfully:

-* The server your connecting to must be running a fresh installation of Ubuntu 20.04 x64.
+* The server your connecting to must be running a fresh installation of Ubuntu 20.04 LTS.
 * Your server must be accessible by the Autopilot host.
 * There must be a root user with no password.
-* During the creation process, you may customize the SSH Port that is used (defaulted to 22).

 ## Web Server Configuration